Norway as a lesson for developing nations

 The OECD snapshot for Norway shows an economy that navigated the pandemic better than many other countries.
 It seems reasonable to attribute some of this success to a well-funded network of hospitals, daycares, hospices, and other institutions that had the resources to respond to the emergency.

-Reducing deaths and illnesses from the disease meant that Norwegians got back to work sooner.
+Reducing deaths and illnesses from the disease meant that Norweigians got back to work sooner.
 That success is reflected in its faster post-pandemic growth compared to other OECD countries.
 All of these successes can be understood as the logical outcome of a sustainable growth strategy.

 Countries like DRC might look to Angola, but countries like Angola can look to Norway—and other high-income countries—to understand how to adapt their strategies going forward.
 This is especially important as living standards and formal labor force participation improve.